12th May 2022

 PEP is recommended if there is a greater than 1 in 1000 chance of catching HIV.
 PEP is not recommended for human bites, discarded needlestick injury, or oral sex.
 For other situations we offer a discussion of risks versus benefits for taking PEP.
-Please call our central booking line on 01904 721111 or attend Q&W8 within 72 hours of potential exposure to HIV.
-See our clinics and services page for Q&W8 times.
+Please call our central booking line on 01904 721111 to attend the clinic within 72 hours of potential exposure to HIV.
+See our clinics and services page for appointment times.

 PEP is more effective the sooner it is taken, so please attend the clinic or A&E as soon as possible for a discussion if you think you need it.